What costs are involved?

 We will just bill your health fund direct.

-For patients having Lapband, Gastric Bypass, Sleeve Gastrectomy, or Revisional Surgery, we will also bill your health fund direct covers if you have private health insurance, but there is an additional “Access fee” which pays for a lifetime of free medical care in our clinic with the surgeon and our GPs.
-This means there are no gaps for any postoperative doctor’s appointments, no gaps for bandfills, and no gaps for any further surgery or any other procedures should they ever be required.
-For the rest of your life!
+For patients having Lapband, Gastric Bypass, Sleeve Gastrectomy, or Revisional Surgery, we will also bill your health fund direct covers if you have private health insurance, but there is an additional “Access fee” which pays for a lifetime of free surgical care in our clinic with the surgeons and a 2 year GP postoperative care package.

 Adelaide Patient: $4000